 - Orthodox theology and human rights

-Next to my own research and lecturing, I supervise scripts and theses up to the level of PhD projects concerning topics out of the above-mentioned fields.
-I am open for further related projects, and would welcome proposals and always be ready for further consultations if needed.
+Next to my own research and lecturing, I supervise scripts and theses up to the level of PhD projects.
+I am open for all projects related to the fields mentioned above, and always be ready for further consultations if needed.

-- contacts/mutual influences between Protestant theology (since Early Modern times, starting with Luther, Calvin, Melanchthon etc.) in overlapping zones of Eastern Europe (Poland-Lithuania, Transilvania) and on particular points of encounter (mutli-cultural cities, universities etc.)
+- Contacts/mutual influences between Protestant theology (since Early Modern times, starting with Luther, Calvin, Melanchthon etc.) in overlapping zones of Eastern Europe (Poland-Lithuania, Transilvania) and on particular points of encounter (diaspora, mutli-cultural cities, universities etc.)